 For each frequency, all the Q-values are printed so it is possible to get an idea of the variation of the values.
 The averages are calculated for each frequency if 2 or more values are available.
-The Q-realtion is then indexCoda Q in a polygon Plot all the midpoints between station end events with EPIMAP using command map codaq.area.nor.
-The input epicentre file is codaq.area.nor which is output from CODAQ.
+The Q-realtion is then calculated if averages are available for at least 3 frequecies.
+Finally, a Q-relation is calculated if also one value is available, but then there is no weighting with the standard deviations of the averages.